Bmax B4 Plus

 BMAX B4 Plus connectivity features

 The BMAX B4 Plus builds on the Intel N100 platform that has become the standard for budget mini PCs, but adds meaningful storage expansion capabilities that justify its slightly larger footprint.
 The Intel Processor N100 brings four efficient cores running at up to 3.4GHz, delivering reliable performance for office productivity, web browsing, and media playback.
 The 16GB of DDR4 RAM in a single-channel configuration handles multitasking adequately for most workloads, though the single RAM slot means this is the maximum memory capacity.
-Keep in mind that rising DRAM prices have pushed N100-class mini PCs above their 2024 pricing, so checking current costs is advisable.
 For everyday computing tasks like document editing, email, and video streaming, the N100 provides responsive performance without the power consumption or heat output of more powerful processors.

 What distinguishes the B4 Plus from compact competitors is its internal layout prioritizing expandability.
 The dedicated 2.5-inch SATA bay accepts standard laptop hard drives or SSDs up to several terabytes, transforming the mini PC from a simple desktop replacement into a capable storage solution.
 Users building home servers, NAS systems, or local backup solutions will appreciate this feature, as it allows combining the speed of the included NVMe drive for the operating system with high-capacity mechanical storage for data.
 The M.2 2280 slot housing the included 512GB SSD can also be upgraded to larger NVMe drives, providing multiple paths for storage expansion.
 Living Linux's teardown reveals that accessing internal components requires only standard Phillips screwdrivers, with well-positioned screws that suggest BMAX designed the system with upgradeability in mind.